Facebook Tracking Pixel for Faster Solutions Digital Marketing

 Most people in an industrialized nation have heard of Ajax.
 It’s a powerful household cleaner that was released in 1947 by Colgate-Palmolive.
 Of course, that is not the point of the article.
 No, the Ajax we are referring to has to do with the Internet.
 You may have heard the term from a friend or seen more mentions of it on the Web.
 You may be thinking to yourself, “I want my website built in Ajax!”
-Let’s dispell some misconceptions of what Ajax is and try to better explain it.
+Let’s dispel some misconceptions of what Ajax is and try to better explain it.

 First, Ajax is actually an acronym.
-It stands for Asynchronous Javscript and XML (if you are trying to understand the Web, be ready for lots of acronyms).
-Second, Ajax isn’t a programming language, but rather programming concept.
+It stands for Asynchronous Javascript and XML (if you are trying to understand the Web, be ready for lots of acronyms).
+Second, Ajax isn’t a programming language, but rather a programming concept.
 You may have heard of such programming languages as PHP or Visual Basic (does anyone remember Cobol?).
 Ajax is simply a way for a programmer to use their programming language.

 So let’s get into it.
-What exactly is Ajax.
-Ajax is a way for a website to update certain parts of a webpage dynamically without having to reload the whole page.
+What exactly is Ajax?
+It’s a way for a website to update certain parts of a webpage dynamically without having to reload the whole page.
 An example of what I mean would be when you fill out a form on a website and click the ‘submit’ button.
 Your browser’s little “thinking” icon spins and the webpage goes blank for a second and then displays a new page with different information.
 With Ajax, your screen doesn’t go blank and your browser doesn’t have to think.
 New information is just displayed.

-Another thing to make note of, is a server and a client each have their own web-based programming languages.
+Another thing to make note of is a server and a client each has their own web-based programming languages.
 Among others, a server-side programming language is Visual Basic and a client-side programming language is Javascript.
 Server-side languages control any information on the server and what information is sent to the client (your computer), and client-side languages can control any information on your browser and how that info is displayed.

 This is all fine and dandy, but what if you are doing something like flipping through an online calendar or catalog?
 If your webpage had to reload every time you moved to the next month or next product, that would be a bit annoying, wouldn’t it?
 This is where Ajax comes in.
 With Ajax, you don’t need to reload the entire page; only the object you are interacting with gets updated.